Get the FREE one-click dictionary software for Windows

 1. Turn sharply; change direction abruptly

-"The motorbike sheered to the right";
+"The ship sheered to avoid the rocks";

 - swerve, curve, trend, veer, slue, slew, cut